 - They also record information regarding sales returns; any sale that has been returned by the customer for whatsoever reason needs to be recorded in the sales ledger.

 - A sales account in the general ledger has a cumulative value or information regarding the actual sales ledger.

 - By looking at this ledger, detailed information regarding the revenues can be obtained.

-- It contains important information like date of sale, invoice number, name of the customer, amount of sale to name a few.
+- It contains essential information like date of sale, invoice number, name of the customer, amount of sale, to name a few.

 - They record sales, sales records, payments, and discounts.